-Bill Maher faces calls for firing after using the n-word on his HBO show
+Bill Maher says he is ‘very sorry’ for using a racial slur on his HBO show

 — Matt Pearce (@mattdpearce) June 3, 2017

+Sasse also was criticized for his reaction, or lack thereof.
 In a series of tweets Saturday, Sasse talked about how he should’ve reacted.

 “Here’s what I wish I’d been quick enough to say in the moment: “Hold up, why would you think it’s OK to use that word?
 The history of the n-word is an attack on universal human dignity.
 It’s therefore an attack on the American Creed.
 Don’t use it,” Sasse wrote.